maizzle/maizzle.com/content/docs/plaintext.md

 Using `plaintext: true` like in the [Front Matter example](/docs/plaintext#front-matter) will override your plaintext config object if you have it defined in `config.js` like above.

-If you need to control `string-strip-html` options when generating plaintext for a single Template, you need to use `enabled: true`.
+If you need to control `string-strip-html` options when generating plaintext for a specific Template, you need to use `enabled: true`.

-You basically add the options object as shown above, but in Front Matter syntax:
+You basically add the options object to the Template's Front Matter:

 ```hbs
 ---